 - pre-authored content

-Note 1: For templates, an incomplete form of pre-authored content, see Guideline B.2.4.
+Note 1: For templates, an incomplete form of pre-authored content, refer to Guideline B.2.4.

-Note 2: If the authoring tool uses pre-authored content automatically, see Guideline B.1.1.
+Note 2: If the authoring tool uses pre-authored content automatically, refer to Guideline B.1.1.

 - accessible pre-authored content (WCAG): Pre-authored content that is either already accessible